FI-Solutions/highcharts-vue/README.md

 npm install highcharts-vue
 ```
 ### Usage
-There are two ways of adding Highcharts-Vue wrapper to your project:
+There are two ways of adding Highcharts-Vue to your project:

 #### Registering globally as a plugin
-The way described below is recommended when wanted to make a wrapper component available from everywhere in your app.
+The way described below is recommended when wanted to make a `highcharts-vue` component available from everywhere in your app.
 In your main app file should have Vue and Highcharts-Vue packages imported:

 ```js
 import Vue from 'vue'